George Seaton: Universal

-Seaton went to Universal where he signed a three-picture contract.
+Seaton went to Universal in the mid-60s where he signed a three-picture contract.
 The first film was the comedy What's So Bad About Feeling Good?
-(1968) which Seaton produced and directed as well as writing with Robert Pirosh, with whom he had cowritten A Day at the Races (1937).
+(1968), which Seaton produced and directed as well as writing with Robert Pirosh, with whom he had cowritten A Day at the Races (1937).
 Seaton disliked writing, producing and directing.
 "It's too much work," he said.

 Seaton then had the biggest hit of his career with the all-star Airport (1970), which Seaton adapted from the novel by Arthur Hailey.
 It was produced by Ross Hunter.
 Seaton's script earned him an Oscar nomination.

 Seaton's last film as director was his third for Universal Showdown (1973), which he also produced.
 He announced he was looking for another film to make but none eventuated.

+Personal life

+In 1936, Seaton married Phyllis Loughton Seaton, a Broadway stage manager who became a successful acting coach and was the first female mayor of Beverly Hills in 1973.
+They had two children.

 Seaton died of cancer in Beverly Hills, California in 1979.
 He had been suffering from it for two years.

+Seaton's papers are in the Wisconsin Historical Society Archives, Wisconsin Center for Film and Theater Research.